 Prof. Narayanaswamy N. S. (IIT Madras)

 This work is focussed on studying the connection between the number of edges of a hypergraph and its two-colourability.
 The known results on the same are by Erdös, Beck and Radhakrishnan and Srinivasan.
-We are attempting to study the function m(n) on special kinds of graphs such as matroids, (maximal) outer-planar graphs such as fans, etc., to obtain newer bounds and resolve a conjecture open since the 1960s.
+We study the function m(n) on special kinds of graphs such as matroids, (maximal) outer-planar graphs such as fans, etc.

 In this work, we focussed on designing a practically implementable dynamic proof of retrievability (dynamic PoR) scheme.
 The aim was to optimize client-side as well as server-side storage, read and write times and the communication complexity.
 What we envision is a generic extension to a static PoR scheme with tunable parameters to achieve desired factor of storage on both the client as well as the server.
 The implementation suggests that the scheme provides high throughput with moderate client storage and around 2-factor storage on the server.